About the Conference

 The theme of Bodies of Knowledge 2023 is Re-thinking Research in a Post-Pandemic World.
 Given the restrictions imposed by the pandemic, numerous hospitals, clinics, and research settings were forced to shut down which adversely impacted many stakeholders including researchers, scientists, academics, and students.
 As such, many were forced to change and adapt their approach to research.
 Alongside such monumental changes to the world of research came growing distrust of the institution.
 The spread of misinformation amongst numerous media outlets in the age of COVID-19 and the rise in vaccine hesitancy justify the importance of knowledge translation: the practice of moving research from the laboratory and research journals into the hands of people and organization who can put it into practical usee.

 To accomplish this objective and foster reflexive awareness, the conference features keynote speakers and student panelists specializing in knowledge translation and implementation sciences.

 Who Should Attend?

-Our 2021 BOK conference is open to all graduate students (research and professional) and researchers.
+The 2023 BOK conference is open to all graduate students (research and professional) and researchers.
 Programmers, policymakers and others are also encouraged to attend.
-Abstracts can be works in progress, project proposals, capstone projects and completed research!

 Questions?
 Looking to get involved?